nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 notably used in the DVB-T and ISDB-T digital television standards adopted by various countries around the world, and analog modulation which is a legacy technology but is still being used by some countries today.
-To accomplish realistic PSD models for these modulation types, the signals’ PSDs were approximated from real standards and developed into models that are scalable by frequency and power.
+To accomplish realistic PSD models for these modulation types, the signals' PSDs were approximated from real standards and developed into models that are scalable by frequency and power.
 The COFDM PSD is approximated from Figure 12 (8k mode) of [KoppCOFDM]_, the 8-VSB PSD is approximated from Figure 3 of [Baron8VSB]_, and the